vanshika7265/vanshika7265/README.md

 # Hi there, I'm Vanshika 👋
-I’m a final-year IT student at IET DAVV, Indore, passionate about building full-stack web applications using the MERN stack and SQL.
+I’m a final-year IT student at IET DAVV, Indore, passionate about building full-stack web applications using the MERN stack.
 I enjoy crafting seamless user experiences and solving real-world problems through technology.
 ## About Me
 - 🌱 Currently enhancing my skills in **Full Stack Development** and **Data Structures & Algorithms**
 - 🚀 Building projects with the **MERN stack** to strengthen my practical skills